juliensimon/gradio-mcp-server-builder/docs/user-guide/command-line.md

 ```

 **Features:**

-- Creates a public URL (e.g., `https://xxx.gradio.live`)
-- Accessible from anywhere on the internet
-- Temporary (expires when server stops)
-- Useful for demos and sharing
+The sharing feature creates a public URL (e.g., `https://xxx.gradio.live`) that makes your server accessible from anywhere on the internet.
+This URL is temporary and expires when the server stops, making it perfect for demos and sharing your work with others.

 ### --env-file